Celebrate and educate, 200 glorious years of rail in the United Kingdom.

 Hands On History

-Climb into the cab of one of our most popular steam locomotives, the “City of Wells”, which will be on stationary display on the platform.
+Climb into the cab of one of our most popular steam locomotives, the “City of Wells”, which will be on stationary display on platform 2, 14:15 – 15:45.
 Gain a new perspective on these incredible machines and speak with the crew of the engine.
-The Standard 4 Group will also be stationed on the platform selling railway memorabilia.

 Talk to the Past